jean-technologies/smartlead-mcp-server-local/DEVELOPER_ONBOARDING.md

    - Verify tool name spelling

 3. **Supergateway integration failures**
-   - Ensure you have a Premium license
+   - Ensure you have a BASIC or PREMIUM license
    - Check that `USE_SUPERGATEWAY=true` in your environment
    - Verify the `SUPERGATEWAY_API_KEY` is set